doxeylab/learn-genomics-in-linux/task3/README.md

 ```

 Now, there is a lot you can explore using your predicted GO terms for your genome.
 e.g., Suppose you want to find all the predicted DNA binding proteins.
-Look [here](http://amigo.geneontology.org/amigo) to find the GO ID for "DNA binding".
+Look [here](http://amigo.geneontology.org/amigo) to find the GO accession ID for "DNA binding".

 ![question](https://github.com/doxeylab/learn-genomics-in-linux/raw/master/questionbox.png) Q9) How many proteins were annotated with the GO term for "DNA binding"?